 From the Rocky Mountains to the World's Top Golf Destinations

 Kings Course - James Braid's plan for the King's Course was to test even the best players' shot-making skills over the eighteen holes.
-Opened in 1919, is a masterpiece of design, which has tested the aristocracy of golf, both professional and amateur.
-You find out all about it with your first approach shot and selecting the right club for each approach shot is the secret on the King's.
-It is one of the most beautiful and exhilarating places to play golf, with sweeping views from the tees, the rock-faced mountains to the north, the green hills to the south, and the peaks of the Trossachs and Ben Vorlich on the western horizon.
+Opened in 1919, this masterpiece of design, which has tested the aristocracy of golf, both professional and amateur.
+You find out about it with your approach at the 1st and selecting the right club for each approach shot is the secret on the King's.
+It is one of the most beautiful and exhilarating places to play golf, with sweeping views of the forest, rock-faced mountains to the north, the green hills to the south, and the peaks of the Trossachs and Ben Vorlich on the western horizon.

 PGA Centenary Course – Host venue for the 2014 Ryder Cup